-3 OJ C 316, 27.11.1995, p.
+&lt;sup>2 OJ C 316, 27.11.1995, p.
 1.

 - (2) Article 88 of the Treaty provides for Europol to be governed by a regulation to be adopted in accordance with the ordinary legislative procedure.
-It also requires the establishment of procedures for the scrutiny of Europol's activities by the European Parliament, together with national Parliaments.
-Therefore, it is necessary to replace the Decision 2009/371/JHA should be replaced by a regulation laying down rules on parliamentary scrutiny. - (3) The European Police College ('CEPOL') was established by Decision 2005/681/JHA4 to facilitate cooperation between national police forces by organising and coordinating training activities with a European policing dimension. - (4) The 'Stockholm Programme An open and secure Europe serving and protecting citizens'5 calls for Europol to evolve and become a "hub for information exchange between the law enforcement authorities of the Member States, a service provider and a platform for law enforcement services."
+It also requires the establishment of procedures for the scrutiny of Europol's activities by the European Parliament, together with national Parliaments, subject to Article 12(c) of the Treaty on European Union and Article 9 of Protocol No 1 on the role of national parliaments in the European Union, in order to enhance the democratic legitimacy and accountability of Europol to the European citizens.
+Therefore, it is necessary to replace the Decision 2009/371/JHA should be replaced by a regulation laying down rules on parliamentary scrutiny. - (3) The European Police College ('CEPOL') was established by Decision 2005/681/JHA to facilitate cooperation between national police forces by organising and coordinating training activities with a European policing dimension. - (4) The 'Stockholm Programme An open and secure Europe serving and protecting citizens' calls for Europol to evolve and become a "hub for information exchange between the law enforcement authorities of the Member States, a service provider and a platform for law enforcement services."
 On the basis of an assessment of Europol's functioning, further enhancement of its operational effectiveness is needed to meet this objective.
 The Stockholm Programme also sets the aim of creating a genuine European law enforcement culture by setting up European training schemes and exchange programmes for all relevant law enforcement professionals at national and Union level.

-5 OJ C 115, 4.5.2010, p.
+&lt;sup>4 OJ C 115, 4.5.2010, p.
 1.

 - (5) Large-scale criminal and terrorist networks pose a significant threat to the internal security of the Union and to the safety and livelihood of its citizens.
 Available threat assessments show that criminal groups are becoming increasingly poly-criminal and cross-border in their activities.
 National law enforcement authorities therefore need to cooperate more closely with their counterparts in other Member States.
 In this context, it is necessary to equip Europol to support Member States more in Union-wide crime prevention, analyses and investigations.
-This has also been confirmed in the evaluations of Decisions 2009/371/JHA and 2005/681/JHA. - (6) Given the links between the tasks of Europol and CEPOL, integrating and rationalising the functions of the two agencies would enhance the effectiveness of operational activity, the relevance of training and the efficiency of Union police cooperation. - (7) 6This Regulation aims to amend and expand the provisions of Decisions 2009/371/JHA and 2005/681/JHA as well as Decisions 2009/934/JHA, 2009/935/JHA, 2009/936/JHA and 2009/968/JHA implementing Decision 2009/371/JHA.
-Since the amendments to be made are of substantial number and nature, these Decisions should therefore in the interests of clarity be repealed and replaced in their entirety in relation to the Member States bound by this rRegulation, which draws on the lessons learnt from the implementation of both Decisions.
-Europol as established by this rRegulation should replace and assume the functions of Europol and CEPOL as established by the two repealed Decisions 2009/371/JHA.
+This has also been confirmed in the evaluations of Decisions 2009/371/JHA and 2005/681/JHA. - (6) Given the links between the tasks of Europol and CEPOL, integrating and rationalising the functions of the two agencies would enhance the effectiveness of operational activity, the relevance of training and the efficiency of Union police cooperation. - (7) This Regulation aims to amend and expand the provisions ofDecisions 2009/371/JHA and 2005/681/JHAas well as Decisions 2009/934/JHA, 2009/935/JHA, 2009/936/JHA and 2009/968/JHA implementing Decision 2009/371/JHA.Since the amendments to be made are of substantial number and nature, these Decisions should therefore in the interests of clarity be repealed and replaced in their entirety in relation to the Member States bound by this rRegulation, which draws on the lessons learnt from the implementation of both Decisions.
+Europol as established by this rRegulation should replace and assume the functions of Europol and CEPOL as established by the two repealed Decisions2009/371/JHA, which, as a consequence, should be repealed.